 4. Annual Special Category

-Under the general headings above, the directors have a policy of selecting one category for special support each year and in 2020/2021 the special category under the welfare heading was:
+Under the general headings above, the directors have a policy of selecting one category for special support each year and in 2021/2022 the special category under the health heading was "Young People's Mental Health".